PaystackHQ/paystack-android/README.md

 avoid the need to send card data directly to your server.
 Instead, this library sends credit card data directly to our servers.

-# IMPORTANT!
-FRAUD RISK NOTICE

-Our charge card flow does not do a challenge by default.
-To ensure we challenge the user before concluding a transaction initiated, please set `enforce_otp` to true when starting the transaction.

 ## Summarized flow

 1 Time to pay (user has provided card details on your app)